chrisg2/snaptest-dotnet/README.md

     ... the NUnit test output will indicate the change:
     ```
-    Created snapshot actual mismatched output file at /home/jonas/src/Santa.Tests/_snapshots/SantaTests.Santa_lives_at_the_NorthPole.txt.actual
+    Created mismatched actual file at /home/jonas/src/Santa.Tests/_snapshots/SantaTests.Santa_lives_at_the_NorthPole.txt.actual
-    ===> Tip: Review the content of mismatched output files to and use them to update snapshot files as appropriate.
+    ===> Tip: Review the content of mismatched actual files and use them to update snapshot files as appropriate.
     X Santa_lives_at_the_NorthPole [93ms]
     Error Message:
         Expected string length 33 but was 35.
 Strings differ at index 29.